It’s a pleasure to meet you!

 In the years since, I’ve been guiding students and mentoring leaders and much has happened!

-On the personal side, I also got married and had two children! :-)
+On the personal side, I also got married and started a family! :-)

 The sixteen years since I took the step into vocational ministry as a campus missionary have included some diverse experiences: I’ve served students at my alma mater, Florida State University, built a ministry at Florida A &M University, a Historically Black College (HBC), and launched a new ministry at local community college in Tallahassee, Florida.